redhat-na-ssa/demo-lab-config/README.md

 ## Summary

-This repo contains artifacts for deploying Dell lab Hardware.
+This repo contains artifacts for deploying Lab Hardware.

 This repo aids in the deployment of operators for day 2 operations and uses: